archaeology/archaeology/README.md

 # Archaeology @ GitHub

 This is a directory of GitHub projects by OR for archaeologists.
 Submit pull requests to add new projects.
+Of course, you can also submit links to git repos elsewhere, or to Mercurial repos, etc.

 ## Stuff seen at #caasiena